Guliat/LaravelBulBueVue/README.md

 - <strong>Laravel Mix 1.0</strong> (Compiling Assets)
 - <strong>Font Awesome 4.7.0</strong> (The iconic font and CSS toolkit)
 - <strong>Cross Env 5.0.1</strong> (Run scripts that set and use environment variables across platforms)
-- <a href="https://gist.github.com/jacurtis/30da4bf9a6c9b9b5cc0aebac512ca7c9#file-_spacing-helpers-scss">J. A. Curtis's Spacing Helpers</a>
+- J. A. Curtis's <a href="https://gist.github.com/jacurtis/30da4bf9a6c9b9b5cc0aebac512ca7c9#file-_spacing-helpers-scss">Spacing Helpers</a>

 <strong>This release is with styled Auth and Navbar.
 If you want clean version download <a href="https://github.com/Guliat/LaravelBulBueVue/releases/tag/v1.0">Version 1</a>.</strong>